AdvDebug/NoMoreCookies/README.md

 if you are a C#/C++ developer and want to contribute, make a fork and make a pull request with the mentioning of the changes you have made and why do you think this change is a good idea.

+#### Disclaimer

+This Project is for educational purposes only, me, the developer are not responsible for any kind of misuse.

 #### License
 The Program, Libraries, etc. are licensed under MIT License.